-Why does the dog have retching?
+Why is the dog gagging?

-Why does the dog cough?
+Why is the dog coughing?

 Check the dog's mouth